mirisu2/notes/OpenShift/README.md

 before deploying OpenShift, set the osm_cluster_network_cidr variable to the IP address range you want to use for the pod network.
 *Be careful when you select the IP range for the pod network—once you deploy OpenShift, it’s all but impossible to change it*

+`A VXLAN is a protocol that acts as an overlay network between the nodes in your OpenShift cluster.
+An overlay network is a software-defined network that’s deployed on top of another network.
+The VXLANs used in OpenShift are deployed on top of the networking configuration of the hosts.`